prembis2431/GPT_Clone_Netflix/README.md

 - Implemented Sign out
 - Update Profile
 - BugFix: Signup user display and profile picture update
-- BugFix: If the user is not logged in redirect /browse to login page and vice versa
+- BugFix: If the user is not logged in redirect /browse to the login page and vice versa
 - UnSubscribed to the on onAuthStateChanged callback
 - Add hardcoded values to the constant file
 - Register TMDB API & create an app & get access token